verlok/vanilla-lazyload/README.md

 });
 ```

-**Be sure that DOM is ready when you instantiate LazyLoad**.
+**Be sure that DOM for your lazy content is ready when you instantiate LazyLoad**.
 If you can't be sure, or other content may arrive in a later time via AJAX, you'll need to call `lazyLoadInstance.update();` to make LazyLoad check the DOM again.

 #### Using an `async` script